palmierisousa/flappy-bird/README.md

 2. npm start

 ## Controls
 As soon as you load the [flappy.html](flappy.html) file, the game begins.
-To control the bird, you can use any key on the keyboard.
-The bird flies up more quickly than it goes down.
+To control the bird, you can use up arrow key to fly up.
+When no key is pressed, the bird flies down.
+The bird flies up faster than it goes down.

 ## Objective
 The objective is to pass with the bird between the big green tubes without touching them.
 Every time the bird passes between the tubes, one point is scored.